-- Important: The direct collection inventory method only gathers information about database instances.
+Important: The direct collection inventory method only gathers information about database instances.
 It does not, for example, collect any hardware inventory data nor software inventory about any other products.
-This means that the direct collection inventory method alone is insufficient to correctly determine license consumption for Oracle products: - For licensing of database instances and options, hardware information (such as the count of cores) is missing - For other products such as Oracle middleware, there is no software inventory available from the Oracle Database - No inventory of database instances that are in standby mode is possible.
+This means that the direct collection inventory method alone is insufficient to correctly determine license consumption for Oracle products:

+- For licensing of database instances and options, hardware information (such as the count of cores) is missing, making this inventory method (used alone) unsuitable for managing, for example, Oracle Processor licenses - For other products such as Oracle middleware, there is no software inventory available from the Oracle Database - No inventory of database instances that are in standby mode is possible.